 The plugin is activated, and we can start working on changing the WordPress database prefix right away.

-6. Go to tools and click DB Prefix.
-See the current prefix of your database, and change the prefix to the new one.
+- Go to Tools and click DB Prefix.
+You can see your database’s current prefix and change it to a new one.

-If your wp-config.php file is not writable, you will receive an error notice because this plugin can’t change the database prefix in the wp-config.php file.
+If your wp-config.php file is not writable, you will receive an error notice, because the plugin can’t change the database prefix in the wp-config.php file.
+Fix the file permissions (or edit wp-config.php manually, as shown in Method 2) and try again.

 You’re done by clicking the "Change DB Prefix" button.

-Change the Table Prefix in wp-config.php config file
+Step 1: Change the table prefix in wp-config.php

 Change the table prefix value in the wp-config.php file in the WordPress directory’s root folder.

-To edit the wp-config.php file, you can log in via FTP or SFTP using Filezilla or any other FTP client.
-You can find FTP details on cPanel (depending on your hosting, as some host doesn’t have cPanel but they use their customized panel)
+To edit wp-config.php, log in via FTP or SFTP using FileZilla or any other FTP client.
+You can find your FTP details in cPanel (depending on your host — some use a customized panel instead of cPanel).
+See the WordPress guide to editing wp-config.php for the full reference.

 Search for this line in the wp-config.php file: